davidhammaker/YouTubeFlaskBlog/README.md

 You will need access to a shell terminal (I am using [GitBash](https://git-scm.com/downloads) for Windows).
 You will also need to install the latest version of [Python 3](https://www.python.org/downloads/), which must be Python 3.6 or later.
 This app is incompatible with Python 2 and Python 3.5 or older.

 Clone this repository and create a Python [virtual environment](https://docs.python.org/3/library/venv.html).
-Inside your shell terminal, activate the virtual environment and install Flask, Flask-WTF (for forms), Flask-SQLAlchemy (for databases), Flask-Bcrypt (for hashing passwords), Flask-Login (for login functionality), and Pillow (for image modification):
+Inside your shell terminal, activate the virtual environment and install Flask, Flask-WTF (for forms), Flask-SQLAlchemy (for databases), Flask-Bcrypt (for hashing passwords), Flask-Login (for login functionality), Pillow (for image modification), and Flask-Mail (for sending emails):

 ```
 $ pip install flask